meker12/commerce-channels.en/help/amazon-channel/ended-listings.md

 ![Ended Amazon listings](assets/amazon-ended-listings.png)

-[!DNL Amazon Sales Channel] Home pages share some common [workspace controls](./workspace-controls.md) that allow you to customize the data that is displayed.
+Amazon sales channel home pages share some common [workspace controls](./workspace-controls.md) that allow you to customize the data that is displayed.

 |Column|Description|
 |--- |--- |